 In the simplest form, the Trinity represents the relationship between One, Two, and Three.
 One, or the Monad, is Unity; Two, the dyad, represents antagonism (ex; good and evil, light and darkness); and Three, the triad, represents the Harmony of these opposites.
 The Trinity is an archetype that arises in many cultures, and the doctrine of the Unity in Trinity was inculcated in all the ancient mysteries:

-- The earliest concept of a Trinity is that of the Hindu Brahmins, whose Triune God Parabrahma, Brahm, and Paratma revealed Himself as Brahma (the Creator), Vishnu (the Preserver) and Shiva (the Destroyer).
+- The Hindu Brahmins, whose Triune God Parabrahma, Brahm, and Paratma revealed Himself as Brahma (the Creator), Vishnu (the Preserver) and Shiva (the Destroyer).

 - The Persians had the Trinity of the Three Powers in Ormuzd: Light, Fire, and Water.